Particular/docs.particular.net/nservicebus/logging/message-contents.md

 snippet: MessageWithToStringLogged

+> [!NOTE]
-NOTE: NServiceBus only makes these calls at a log threshold of DEBUG or lower.
+> NServiceBus only makes these calls at a log threshold of DEBUG or lower.